j0209/spec-kit-auggie/README.md

 # 🚀 Enhanced Spec-Kit: AUGGIE-Powered Complete Development

-**The Ultimate Spec-Driven Development Toolkit** - Now exclusively powered by **AUGGIE CLI** for complete project development including design, UX, and pragmatic engineering.
+**The Ultimate Spec-Driven Development Toolkit** - Now exclusively powered by **AUGGIE CLI** for both **greenfield** and **brownfield** development with complete project specifications.

-This is a revolutionary enhancement of GitHub's Spec-Kit that transforms it into a complete project development orchestrator.
-Unlike traditional spec tools that leave design and implementation details to interpretation, this version generates comprehensive specifications for every aspect of your project.
+This revolutionary enhancement of GitHub's Spec-Kit transforms it into a complete project development orchestrator.
+Unlike traditional spec tools that leave design and implementation details to interpretation, this version generates comprehensive specifications for every aspect of your project - whether you're starting fresh or enhancing existing codebases.

 > 📋 **Original Project**: Based on GitHub's [Spec-Kit](https://github.com/github/spec-kit) - enhanced with AUGGIE integration and multi-agent orchestration capabilities.